Meet Mary Elizabeth O’Toole

 Through my own experiences, interviews and informal conversation, I found that one of the most common reasons that people have trouble letting go is the fear of losing not just the things but the memories and history associated with the objects.
 I discovered that there was a lack of resources that addressed both the minimizing AND the storytelling side of this challenge so I created a class called Keep The Stories, Lose the Stuff and delivered it locally to very positive responses.
 That was late in 2016 and I have delivered variations on the theme since.

 I started my blog, Keep the Stories, in 2017.
 There were several false starts when I put it on the back burner because of various projects and opportunities.
 But the idea stayed with me.
-Early in 2020, I planned to integrate Keep The Stories with the artisan craft business, Chez Craft, that my husband and I operate from our home on the scenic eastern shore of Nova Scotia.
-At the end of 2019, we had decided that I would focus on building Chez Craft with a focus on creating classes and preparing for fall and holiday shows.
-Then COVID-19 happened.
+In 2020, I planned to integrate Keep The Stories with the artisan craft business, Chez Craft, that my husband and I operate from our home on the scenic eastern shore of Nova Scotia.
+My intention for the year was to to focus on creating classes and preparing for fall markets Then COVID-19 happened.
 So, like the rest of the world, we were forced to make new plans.
-I took on new online contracts and we scaled back art production in favour of immediate work.
-And, though it was not a good time for building and inperson presence for our art, it turned out to offer an opportunity to give more focused attention to Keep The Stories.
+I pivoted to more web design work and cut back on textile art production.
+It was not a good time for building an in-person presence for artisan crafts but the requirements for isolation did provide time to focus on Keep The Stories.

 I started with updating or archiving previous posts, then began adding new content.
 I am continuing to create resources and to build community.
 Join me to share ways of capturing your stories while changing your relationship to stuff, and becoming more mindful about what is most important to you.
 This will give you space and help you create a more positive, comfortable space to learn, work, live and connect.